Patient opening the front door to let social worker in to their home.

 Get an estimate

 The VCU School of Social Work offers a graduate professional curriculum accredited by the Council on Social Work Education (CSWE) leading to the Master of Social Work degree.
-This concentration is available online in a full-time, two year, fall-only cohort.
+Choose from two academic concentrations and five learning pathways: part-time (four years), accelerated part-time (three years), full-time (two years), accelerated full-time (16 months) and advanced standing (12 months).

 Graduates of this program will be able to address personal and social problems; formulate, implement and evaluate policies and programs; engage in knowledge development for the profession; and influence community decision-making.
 The educational program focuses on service to and empowerment of people who experience oppression or vulnerability due to inadequate or inequitable distribution of personal, social or institutional resources.
 Within this context, social work practice is defined as the application of professional knowledge, skills and values across a range of settings and populations for the prevention and amelioration of personal and social problems.